 > vMVPDs | Virtual Multichannel Video Programming Distributors, also called “skinny bundles,” are cheaper digital cable or satellite packages. vMVPDs partner with cable and broadcast networks in order to get a few minutes of content, which they distribute across live channels.

-With a new channel comes new metrics.
-And while these should be familiar to marketers who have done television in the past, some of them may be new to digital marketers.
+With a new channel comes new methods to track success.
+And while these TV advertising analytics and campaign tracking metrics should be familiar to marketers who have done television in the past, some of these definitions may be new to digital marketers.

 > (updated) Reach | Reach is the number of unique people that will be exposed to your Connected TV ad.
 It’s often shown as a percentage of a specific audience; for example, 75 percent of 18-24 year olds.
 It indicates the percentage of the targeted population that has seen at least one traditional or Connected TV spot.